 It's a Wonderful Life could well be the greatest Christmas movie ever made.
 It's been referenced in pop culture countless times and played on pretty much every TV screen in any Christmas film made since.

-Frank Capra’s wholesome fantasy drama takes place on Christmas Eve in New York.
-After his career, finances, and dreams are shattered, George Bailey (played by Jimmy Stewart) contemplates suicide.
+Frank Capra's wholesome fantasy drama takes place on Christmas Eve in New York.
+After his career, finances, and dreams are shattered, George Bailey (played by James Stewart) contemplates suicide.

 2. Casablanca (1942)

 Drama, Romance, War (1h 42m)

 Another Humphrey Bogart classic, this time playing an American expatriate during the Second World War.
 Rick Blaine is a nightclub owner in Casablanca.
 He's mysterious, brooding, and cynical, refusing to accept drinks from any of his customers.

 But when his former lover Ilsa (played by Ingrid Bergman) arrives at the bar, Rick must choose between proclaiming his love for her or helping Ilsa get smuggled out of Casablanca with her new husband.

 Despite its A-list cast, nobody expected Casablanca to become quite the enduring icon.
 It won multiple Academy Awards and steadily gained its status as one of the greatest films ever made.